sampottinger/dev_satisfaction/README.md

 Local Development Environment
 ----------------------------------------------------------------------------------------------------
 Visualization requires this project requires use of the [Sam Pottinger Processing](https://github.com/sampottinger/processing) branch and installation instructions are provided at that branch's README.
 In order to run the python data analysis steps, one will need [Jupyter](https://jupyter.org/), [Pandas](https://pandas.pydata.org/), [Matplotlib](https://matplotlib.org/), and [Scipy stats](https://scipy.org/install.html).
 Users looking for a shortcut may consider installing [Anaconda](https://www.anaconda.com/distribution/).
 Finally, users may optionally apply data transformation scripts after installing [OpenRefine](http://openrefine.org/).
 After installing the required packages, unzip the dev_satisfaction_data.zip archive in the `data` directory such that its contents sit within the data folder.
-One will also need to generate the following fonts within Processing:

- -

 <br>